 - Whole oregano leaves, for garnish

-- Step 3 To Assemble: Thinly slice beets.
+- To Assemble the Carpaccio: Thinly slice beets.
 Arrange Arrange the beets in concentric circles on a large serving platter.
 Drizzle with the oregano vinaigrette and cotija.
 Garnish with additional oregano leaves.

 These look so delicious!
 Just like I remember them, can’t wait to try these!